foundriesio/docs/source/zephyr/getting-started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can install a Docker container based on Ubuntu 16.04 which
 provides a Zephyr microPlatform build environment.
-However,
+This will let you
+compile firmware binaries, which can be useful for reproducible
+builds.

-instructions for flashing binaries you build with this container are
+However, flashing binaries from the container is neither documented
-not yet provided.
+nor supported on all platforms.

 #. `Install Docker`_.

 #.
 Fetch the container::

-     docker pull linarotechnologies/genesis-sdk:latest
+     docker pull opensourcefoundries/zmp-sdk

 #. **Optional**: Create a mount in your host environment to access the
    builds; see the `Docker documentation on data management`_ for more